slolobdill44/Hamhuckin/README.md

 Ham Huckin' is a simple Javascript projectile game built using [Matter.js]http://brm.io/matter-js/.

 ![gameplay]
-[gameplay]: ./docs/hamhucksample.png
+[gameplay]: ./docs/sample.png

-## Technologies
+### Technologies

-This game mainly utilize:

-  * Vanilla JS for game logic
-  * Matter.js for rendering and physics logic
+This game utilizes vanilla JS for game logic and Matter.js for rendering and physics logic.

 ## Playing